vuejs/vue-cli/README.md

 yarn test -g <filenameRegex>
 ```

-You can also pass `--watch` to any of the test scripts to run tests in watch mode.
+You can also pass `--watch` to run tests in watch mode.

 Note that `jest -o` (running tests related to modified files) isn't always accurate because some tests spawn child processes.